Onest-io/onest-whitepaper/README.md

 VOTE can only be used once, by burning itself.

 #### Vote for or against a OIP
-A OIP has 30 active vote days, after the total net VOTE becomes consensus.
+A OIP has 30 active vote days, after the net VOTE becomes consensus.

 #### Vote for or against a Worker
-Each active worker earns new VOTE, depending on the net VOTE-power percentage, compared to the total net worker VOTE-power.
+Each active worker earns new VOTE, depending on the net VOTE-power percentage, compared to the net worker VOTE-power.

 ##### Worker payout
 Vesting is enabled after 14 days, when 20% of the total needed worker VOTE got released, during the first 20% of the worker time.
 Worker gets deactivated, when requirements for vesting is not fulfilled or is fully funded or is out of timetable (max.
 365 days).